ezk1d/More/README.md

 **Git**:
-1. Paste exactly the output of `git remote -v`
+1. Paste exactly the output of `git remote -v` origin  git@github.com:ezk1d/More.git (fetch) origin  git@github.com:ezk1d/More.git (push)

 **Makefile**:
-1. What target compiles `orderlogs` with sufficient debug flags
+1. What target compiles `orderlogs` with sufficient debug flags trike
-2. Which target verifies your output is identical to the given reference?
+2. Which target verifies your output is identical to the given reference? stego

 **Linux CLI**:
-1. At least one testcase in the testcases file fails, paste a full, single  command that runs a failing testcase:
+1. At least one testcase in the testcases file fails, paste a full, single  command that runs a failing testcase: bin/orderlogs -f testcases/all_new

 **GDB**:
 1. When running a failing testcase, give a line where the program segfault at in its given state.
 Paste the line.
+46              node1 = node1->next;
 2. What is the call stack when the program segfaults in its given state?
 Paste the call stack output by GDB.

+#0  0x00005555555557e8 in merge (node1=0x0, node2=0x55555555b4f0) at reorder.c:46
+#1  0x00005555555556ce in reorder_list (node=0x0) at reorder.c:10
+#2  0x00005555555552d8 in main ()

 3. After fixing this first issue, the program may segfault in a different place.
 If this is the case, paste that line and the corresponding callstack as well.
+77              node = node->next;
+#0  0x0000555555555910 in free_list (node=0x0) at reorder.c:77
+#1  0x0000555555555334 in main ()

 **C**:
 1. Give a logic error that caused the program to segfault.
 Note, "dereferencing null" is not sufficient.

+The while loop condition was incorrect, it used OR (||) instead of AND (&&) even though we want to exist the loop if either node reached NULL.

 2. Directly following this bug, how did you resolve the error?
+Change || to &&.

 3. After fixing this first issue, the program may have another logic error that causes a segfault.
 If this is the case, explain the error and how you resolved it as well.
+The new error occured when trying to iterate the node that was just freed.
+What I did was introduce a temp variable itr that would iterate through the list and free each node.

 ## [IMPORTANT] After you SSH into a lab machine: Note that
 - **ALL git commands must be in the command line.**